 Cody Wilson, an American millennial, designed “The Liberator”, the first 3D printed polymer gun (O, XIX, 92): True.

-There was a Superconducting Super Collider under construction in Texas that was abandoned due to budget problems and “political pressure from startling sources” (O, XX, 97): True, although the insinuation that vitriol from religions parties was a major factor in the abandonment is likely only Brown’s addition since no concrete evidence could be found that religious parties had a role in causing the abandonment of the project.
+There was a Superconducting Super Collider under construction in Texas that was abandoned due to budget problems and “political pressure from startling sources” (O, XX, 97): True, although the insinuation that vitriol from religions parties was a major factor in the abandonment is likely merely Brown’s addition since no concrete evidence could be found that religious parties had a role in causing the abandonment of the project.

 A book written by an artificially intelligent machine nearly won a Japanese literary prize (O, XXXIX, 175): True, kind of.
 The novella, titled “The Day a Computer Writes a Novel”, only made it through first of the four rounds of screening for the prize.
 And it was co-written by AI and humans.
 A team of scientists in Japan had fed a list of words and sentences and programmed parameters for sentence construction into the machine before it was allowed to “write” the novel.
 This of course makes the original revelation less impressive and is probably why Brown did not include it in his description in Origin.